 - Clip-fit body for easy DCC fitting

 - All Factory fitted DCC Locomotives will be fitted with Dapol’s new Imperium Next 18 decoder

 The Class 59 is a Co-Co formation diesel locomotive and the first US produced, privately-owned locomotive to operate regularly in the UK.
 The ordering of the first Class 59 was a result of quarry company Foster Yeomans dissatisfaction with the performance of the BR Class 56.
 The first 4 locomotives built by GM’s Electromotive Division were delivered to Foster Yeoman during 1986 and 59005 in 1989 proving very successful; one locomotive setting a new UK haulage record for a single locomotive of 4639 tonnes.
 Foster Yeomans rivals, Amey Roadstone Corp.
 (ARC) also ordered four modified Class 59s (59/1) as did National Power, who ordered six (59/2).
 GM invested in this initial UK success by extensively modifying the class 59 internally to produce the Class 66, also hugely successful, within both the UK and continental Europe.
 Other than 59003 (which after return from loan to HHPI in Germany, is operated by GBRf), the Class 59 fleet is operated today by DB Schenker and Mendip Rail.

-Expected Q3 / Q4 2022.
+Expected Delivery Q4 2023 (Subject to change at Manufacturer's Discretion).
 Limited Production run and pre-ordering is highly recommended.